1qh/sad/en/en.md

-Example: Class Student (i.e., “part” class) has an aggregation association with class University (i.e., the “whole” class); & an object of class Student has the “study-at” relation with multiple objects of class University
+Example: Class Student (i.e., “part” class) has an aggregation association with class University (i.e., the “whole” class); & an object of class Student has “study-at” relation with multiple objects of class University
 SAD